cbettinger/gedcom-5to7/README.md

     - [ ] or to `_XYZ` and add a SCHMA entry for it
     - [ ] leave unchanged under extensions

-## Updating to new versions of GEDCOM
+## Updating to new GEDCOM definitions
-The folder `src/main/java/bettinger/gedcom5to7/definitions` contains copies of the TSV files from <https://github.com/FamilySearch/GEDCOM/>, <https://github.com/fhiso/legacy-format/> and <https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry> used during runtime.
+The folder `src/main/java/bettinger/gedcom5to7/definitions` contains copies of the TSV defintion files from <https://github.com/FamilySearch/GEDCOM/>, <https://github.com/fhiso/legacy-format/> and <https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry> used during runtime.

 These can be updated by running